-- protects against scratches and shocks
+- invisible protection against scratches and impacts

-- perfect adhesion also on curved surfaces
+- easy to apply, strong adhesion also on curved surfaces

 - doesn’t turn yellow over time

-- visco-elastic behaviour reduced vibrations
+- visco-elastic behavior reduced vibrations

 - Shelter Pack Road: sealed pack with two 54 x 500 mm(*), 0,6 mm thick elements.
 Ideal to protect one bicycle, adapting the tape to the surfaces to protect.